lbenart/phone-number-management/README.md

 ### Populate and setup DB

-1. Create a .csv file with phone numbers (one per line)
+1. Create a .csv file with phone numbers (one per line).

 2. Use the following scripts: